Nonparametric Estimation of Repeated Densities with Heterogeneous Sample Sizes: Theoretical Results

 \item For all $k = 1, \dots, \rnk \calG$, the non-zero eigenvalues are distinct and satisfy $\delta_k \defas \inf_{l\not=k} \abs{\lambda_k - \lambda_l} / 2 > 0$; the estimated eigenfunctions are properly aligned so that $\inner{\vphi_k}{\tl\vphi_k} \geq 0$ and $\inner{\vphi_k}{\h\vphi_k} \geq 0$. \end{enumerate}

-Condition \autoref{ass:consist.kl.pop} ensures that the high frequency eigenfunctions are not overly bumpy relative to the amount of information they are carrying as quantified by the eigenvalues, so that the trajectories can be reasonably presented with the first few components.
-Condition \autoref{ass:cov.G.eigen.sep} imposed on the eigenvalues and eigenfunctions is standard for simplifying presentation.
+Condition \autoref{ass:consist.kl.pop} ensures that the high frequency eigenfunctions are not overly bumpy relative to the amount of information they are carrying as quantified by the eigenvalues, so that the trajectories can be reasonably represented with the first few components.
+Condition \autoref{ass:cov.G.eigen.sep} is standard for simplifying presentation.
 We assume $\rnk \calG = \infty$ in discussion hereafter unless otherwise stated.